Threshold Saturation for Nonbinary SC-LDPC Codes on the Binary Erasure Channel: Conclusion

 \section{Conclusion}

-We proved threshold saturation for nonbinary SC-LDPC codes, when transmission takes place over the BEC.
-We used the proof technique based on the potential function $U(\xvec;\epsilon)$ for vector recursions, recently proposed by Yedla \textit{et al.} \cite{pfister-itw}.
+We studied threshold saturation for nonbinary SC-LDPC codes when transmission takes place over the BEC.
+We used the proof technique based on the potential function $U(\xvec;\epsilon)$ for vector recursions, recently proposed by Yedla \textit{et al.} \cite{pfister-itw} and showed that threshold saturation occurs for nonbinary SCLDPC codes, under the condition of the existence of the potential function.
 Our proof is a non-straightforward extension of the proof in \cite{pfister-itw} to accommodate nonbinary SC-LDPC codes.
 In particular, during the proof of the threshold saturation, we have shown the following important facts: \begin{itemize} \item {\it Existence of a fixed point in the DE of nonbinary LDPC codes:} In their probability vector form, the variable and check node updates $\fvec(\yvec;\eps)$ and $\gvec(\xvec)$ are not monotone with respect to the input variables.
 However, monotonicity can be shown by using an equivalent representation based on CCDF vectors.
 The property of monotonicity implies the existence of a fixed point in the DE equation of nonbinary LDPC ensembles, and also allows to use the proof technique of \cite{pfister-itw}. \item {\it Existence and calculation of the potential function:} We derived a necessary condition on the existence of the potential function.
 Furthermore, we showed that, if it exists, the potential function can be obtained by finding the functions $F(\yvec;\eps)$ and $G(\xvec)$ as the solution of a system of linear equations. \item {\it Use of a diagonal matrix $\Dvec$ in the definition of $U(\xvec;\epsilon)$:} In \cite{pfister-itw} $\Dvec$ is assumed to be diagonal.
 For many vector coupled systems a diagonal matrix $\Dvec$ satisfies the necessary condition for the existence of $U(\xvec;\epsilon)$.
-However, the condition is not verified in the case of nonbinary codes. \item {\it Positive, symmetric and invertible form of $\Dvec$ and proof of threshold saturation:} We obtained that, for nonbinary LDPC codes, $F(\yvec;\eps)$ and $G(\xvec)$ exist for a positive, symmetric and invertible matrix $\Dvec$.
-We then proved threshold saturation following the same lines as the proof by Yedla \textit{et al.}. \end{itemize}
+However, the condition is not verified in the case of nonbinary codes. \item {\it Positive, symmetric and invertible form of $\Dvec$ and threshold saturation for nonbinary LDPC codes:} We showed numerically that, for multiple families of nonbinary LDPC code ensembles, $F(\yvec;\eps)$ and $G(\xvec)$ exist for a positive, symmetric and invertible matrix $\Dvec$.
+In such cases, we are able to prove threshold saturation following the same lines as the proof by Yedla \textit{et al.}.
+Unfortunately, the general problem of the existence of a solution to the system of linear equations (and thus of the potential function) for arbitrary nonbinary LDPC code ensembles still remains open.
+However, based on our observations, we conjecture that threshold saturation occurs in general. \end{itemize}